Submissions

 • Use the original title of the artwork (films included) for all later occurrences.

-• Next to inserting figures into the text file please submit them also as a separate file in jpg format and save figures as Fig1.jpg, Fig2.jpg, etc.
+• In addition to inserting figures into the text file please submit them also as a separate file in jpg format and save figures as Fig1.jpg, Fig2.jpg, etc.

 • Submit all audio and video clips as separate files.
 All video and audio content will be published on a third party platform (such as vimeo) if legally possible.